1933–34 Philadelphia Sphas season

-The Philadelphia Sphas were an early American professional basketball team.
-The 1933-34 season was the first played in the American Basketball League by the Sphas, although they did play in the ABL from 1926-1928 as the Philadelphia Warriors, no relation to the later BAA franchise.
+The Philadelphia Sphas was an early American professional basketball team.
+The 1933–34 season was the first played in the American Basketball League by the Sphas, although they did play in the ABL from 1926 to 1928 as the Philadelphia Warriors, which had no relation to the later BAA franchise.

+Background

 The Sphas played in leagues around Philadelphia since 1917, but game-by-game records before the Sphas rejoined the ABL in 1933 are not available.

-After finishing a perfect 14-0 in the second part of the season, the Sphas would win the league championship with a 4-2 series victory over the Trenton Moose.
+After finishing a perfect 14-0 in the second part of the season, the Sphas later won the league championship with a 4-2 series victory over the Trenton Moose.
 The Sphas were also referred to as the Philadelphia Hebrews in league records during this time.